The Hitchhiker's Guide to SQL Injection prevention

 - special characters (frankly - the very delimiting quotes) have to be escaped

-- proper client encoding have to be set
+- a proper client encoding has to be set

-- have to be added via native prepared statement
+- have to be added via a native prepared statement

-- have to be added via native prepared statement
+- have to be added via a native prepared statement

-- should be formatted to contain only numbers, a decimal delimiter and a sign
+- should be filtered out to make sure only numerical characters, a decimal delimiter, and a sign

-- have to be added via native prepared statement
+- have to be added via a native prepared statement

 - have to be enclosed in backticks